-- If you are taking classes for the first time, apply for admission through the academic department and the Office of Graduate Admission.
+- If you are taking classes for the first time, apply for admission to the school through which you would like to register.

 If you do not already have an undergraduate (baccalaureate level) degree:

-- If you are taking classes for the first time, apply through the Office of Undergraduate Studies.
+- If you are taking classes for the first time, apply for admission through the Office of Undergraduate Studies.

 If you already have an undergraduate (baccalaureate level) degree:

 Follow the instructions on How to Register.

 Obtain a Certification for Tuition Waiver from the Human Resources website or from the Human Resources Service Center in Crawford Hall, Room 320.
 The employee must complete a Certification for Tuition Waiver each semester.

 Tuition waiver certifications must be received by the first day of classes each semester.
 Tuition waiver certifications will not be accepted beyond this deadline.